git-school/installing-git/README.md

 Now that you've got Git installed, let's make sure you can access it, and that it's fully set up for you to use.

-From your Bash Shell (or other terminal appication of your choosing), type the following, replacing `YOUR NAME` with — you guessed it — your name.
+From your shell (Git Shell, Git Bash, or other terminal application of your choosing), type the following, replacing `YOUR NAME` with — you guessed it — your name.

     git config --global user.name "YOUR NAME"